sergei-romanenko/agda-Higman-lemma/Seisenberger/README.md

-# A constructive proof of Higman’s lemma implemented in Agda
+# A constructive proof of Higman’s lemma formalized in Agda

 This proof in Agda is based on